- Felix Odell

-Felix Odell is a stockholm based photographer who specializes on, well… he pretty much nails it down whether he’s shooting landscapes, portraits, architecture, or editorial photos; and that’s exactly what makes him a colectivo futurist. we found his work via one of our favorite publications around, monocle magazine, on there Felix’s photos take on the task of bringing diverse articles to life (all of which you can find here). while he often shoots simple scenarios, Felix’s photography evokes a somewhat mystical and cinematic sense that will undoubtedly make you stop and appreciate his work. read our interview with mr. Odell below…
+Felix Odell is a Stockholm based photographer who specializes on… well, he pretty much nails it whether he’s shooting landscapes, portraits, architecture or editorials; and that’s exactly what makes him a Colectivo Futurist.
+We found his work via one of our favorite publications around, Monocle magazine; where Felix’s photos take on the task of bringing diverse articles to life.
+While he often shoots simple scenarios, Felix’s photography evokes a somewhat mystical and cinematic sense that will undoubtedly make you stop for a second and really appreciate his work.

 After studies in art and photography, I attended KTH, The Royal Technical College, for a degree in engineering, but decided to follow my instincts and make a break for it in photography instead.
 To learn as much as I could I began assisting and over the years I have assisted many of Sweden’s most reputable photographers.
 That was a good platform until I felt I was ready to take the plunge and find my own expression as a photographer.

 “Maybe it’s the adventure that attracts me more than just photography”

 CF: what inspires you to take a particular photo? which photographers/artists have most inspired you so far?

 In the beginning I started using a large-format camera to slow down the process.
 This also gave me the opportunity to straighten out the perspectives and gain a quality that I felt gave the image a sense of realness.
 To be standing beside the camera, directing and exposing, became important.
 It was a relief not to be looking for images in the viewfinder, since I was given the possibility to compose the image myself, and thus, the camera became a tool for documenting my expressions.